- Start dateJune

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Student Academic Support lead for our MSc in Vehicle and Weapon Engineering is Becky Coker and the Course Director is Thiru Thirulogasingam.
+The Course Director is Thiru Thirulogasingam.
 The teaching team includes:

 Takes you on to employment within the defence forces or defence research establishments and defence industry.